HOME MEDICINE CABINET

 Because then everyone sees the same list.
 A partner, grandparents or caregiver do not have to guess what is at home or what is missing.
 That saves time and cuts down on duplicates.

 Because a home medicine cabinet often mixes children’s and adult products.
-Pediatric classification clarifies this boundary and helps you quickly find the right section from the perspective of a child’s age and body weight.
+Paediatric classification makes that boundary clearer and helps you find the right section more quickly, taking the child’s age and body weight into account.

 What does the RPL integration give you in a home medicine cabinet app?